Openwide-Ingenierie/buildroot-submodule/README.md

    The variable _$(BR2_EXTERNAL)_ will expand to the toplevel directory of your project.
 Note that _packagename_ should be all cap here.

 Buildroot will use these source instead of the version recommande by its own configuration but will still use its internal knowledge of the package to compile it.

+Once your changes are ready you can regenerate the patch serie, including the patches Buildroot already integrates using _git format patch_

 ### Customizing the final filesystem
 Usually, you want to customize your target filesystem by ovelaying files as described above in this document.
 But in some case it is not possible to use static files and running a shell script on the generated filesystem can be very handy.